A high school graduate who is entering a post-secondary institution for the first time is considered a freshman student.

 Carolina Food Co. will provide meals throughout orientation.
 You will only need to plan your meals if you are arriving the day before or staying after.

 Please make us aware of allergies and dietary restrictions in the "Special Accommodations" section of the reservation form so we can have appropriate meals available for you.

 Advising and Registration

 Make sure to bring your completed advising worksheet.
-Students will meet with an adviser that corresponds with their major during orientation to help them plan their class schedule and register for classes.
+Students will meet with an advisor that corresponds with their major during orientation to help them plan their class schedule and register for classes.

-Parents and guests are welcome to help their student review the academic bulletin prior to coming to orientation, but parents are not allowed to attend advising sessions with their students during orientation.
+Parents and guests are encouraged to help their student review degree requirements prior to coming to orientation; however, only students attend advising sessions during orientation.